Last Updated: 4 September 2020 09:15

 - Please click here for the template to exit the COVID Fixed Charges Scheme

 We would be happy to discuss any queries which can be raised via your Account Manager in the first instance.

 Changes to payment terms for wholesale charges

-We have written to all Licensed Providers confirming these changes, which have been made to recognise the extraordinary pressures being placed on many businesses and the knock-on effect they will have on the cashflow of Licensed Providers.
+These changes have been made to recognise the extraordinary pressures being placed on many businesses and the knock-on effect they will have on the cashflow of Licensed Providers.
 The intention is to ensure that business customers impacted by the current economic pressures benefit appropriately from these measures.

 Suspension of Performance Standard Charges

 The CMA Board has taken the decision, under section 6.2.3 of the Market Code, to suspend all Performance Standard Charges.
 This suspension will apply retrospectively for the period January – March 2020 and will continue until further notice.

 - At the start of the lockdown Scottish Water announced that we would only visit customers’ premises to deal with urgent operational issues affecting water and sewerage services.
 During this time, any operational requests which could not be progressed pending a non-urgent field visit were put on hold.